vanilla/docs/content/developer/addons/addon-visibility.md

 ---
-title: Theme Visibility
+title: Addon Visibility
 tags:
 - Theming
+- Plugin
+- Addon
+- Visibility
-category: developer
+category: addons
 menu:
   developer:
-    parent: theming
+    parent: addons
-    weight: 80
 aliases:
 - /theming/visibility
+- /developer/theming/themevisibility
 ---

 {{% cloudfeature %}}

-If you've got [Vanilla Cloud](http://vanillaforums.com), custom themes will be hidden by default.
+If you've got [Vanilla Cloud](http://vanillaforums.com), custom addons will be hidden by default.
 This is to ensure custom themes are only visible to their respective owners.

 **In order of importance**, here are the rules for a theme to be visible:

 ## Method 1:
 If the theme is set to be visible with this site option: